OpenVidu/actions/start-openvidu-local-deployment/README.md

 ## Requirements

 - GitHub runner with Docker and Docker Compose installed
-- The runner must have access to the configured port (7880)
 - Node.js environment for the wait-on dependency (will be installed automatically if needed)

 ## Technical Details